 Tuition and Financial Aid

-Tuition awards are made each year based on records of achievement, aptitude for the study of law and general background.
-The scholarships are renewed annually, provided the student meets specified criteria.
+Scholarship awards are made to selected incoming students each year based on records of achievement, aptitude for the study of law and general background.
+Incoming student scholarships are renewed annually, provided the student remains in good standing.
+Duquesne University School of Law does not offer conditional scholarships.
 It is recommended that interested students submit their admission applications by early January.

 A number of School of Law work-study grants-in-aid for partial tuition credit are available.
 Recipients of such grants-in-aid are required to adequately perform certain duties as a Law School library aide, Law School faculty research assistant or Law School administration aide for five to 10 hours per week during the entire academic year.
 In return, the student will receive a designated amount of tuition assistance that is directly applied to that student’s account.

 Financial assistance that is designated as federally funded or institutional aid is processed centrally through Duquesne University’s Financial Aid Office.
 This includes the Stafford Loan, GradPLUS Loans, Law Access and Law loans.
 The Law School itself does not process this aid.
 Interested students should submit their FAFSA and Duquesne University Financial Aid Application to the Financial Aid Office before May 31.

 Loan Repayment Assistance Program

 The William B. Billock Loan Repayment Assistance Program (LRAP) seeks to ease the debt burden incurred by graduates employed at qualifying public interest law entities.
 Individuals who work as public interest law or government attorneys or serve as staff for tax-exempt orgranizations, and who earn less than $50,000 per year, are eligible to apply for consideration.